 The HealthInfoNet‘s translational research aims at providing the knowledge and other information needed for practitioners and policy-makers to make informed decisions in their work.

-Since 2000, to assist those working or studying in the field of Aboriginal and Torres Strait Islander health, the HealthInfoNet has produced more than 40 overviews, summaries and reviews reporting on a wide range of health conditions affecting Aboriginal and Torres Strait Islander people.
-In this way, the Australian Indigenous HealthInfoNet's translational research helps to close the gap in health between Aboriginal and Torres Strait Islander people and other Australians.
+Since 2000 the HealthInfoNet has produced more than 40 overviews, summaries and health topic reviews a wide range of health conditions affecting Aboriginal and Torres Strait Islander people.